Luke McCormick (footballer, born 1983): Contention with Larrieu

 An injury to Larrieu early in the 2003–04 season saw McCormick become first choice for the rest of the campaign, playing 43 games across all competitions, as Argyle were promoted as Champions of Division Two.
 McCormick and Larrieu would compete for the goalkeeping position for the next season, with both playing 24 games each, even with McCormick going out loan for a month to League Two side Boston United.

 Larrieu re-established himself in 2005–06, leaving McCormick to play just 3 games all season.
-McCormick got his chance as number 1 keeper again in 2006–07, when Larrieu was diagnosed with testicular cancer.
+McCormick got his chance as first-choice keeper again in 2006–07 after Larrieu was diagnosed with testicular cancer.
 McCormick again played over 40 games in all competitions, including in Argyle's 1–0 defeat to Watford in the FA Cup Quarter-final.

 For the following 2007–08 season, McCormick started as back-up to Larrieu, but got his chance as number 1 again when Larrieu was loaned out to Yeovil Town.
 After a 2–1 defeat to Sheffield Wednesday, McCormick lost his spot to the returning Larrieu, who played in a dozen games before falling ill to testicular cancer again, seeing McCormick become first choice once again.
 He received his first red card of his career in the 71st minute of a 1–0 defeat away to Scunthorpe United, for handling the ball outside his area.
 Defender Lee Hodges took over goalkeeping duties for the rest of the game, and emergency-loan signing Rab Douglas played the next game, before McCormick re-gained his place in the team, as Argyle went on to finish 10th in the Championship.
 A 1–0 defeat away to Wolverhampton Wanderers on 4 May 2008 would prove to be his final game for over four years.
 McCormick had played 157 games for Argyle, appearing as a substitute once.